Frequently Asked Questions日本語 >

 Q6-1 Is there any systems for the Post-Master's Research Student / Doctoral Research Student?

 We don't offer a preparation program to enter a Master's program or Doctoral program before entering for Ritsumeikan University.
 Please note that you need to enroll in Ritsumeikan University graduate school as a regular student.

 *The Post-Master’s Research Student / Doctoral Research Student System is a system that permits those who completed graduate schools or completed graduate programs without degree to use Ritsumeikan University’s facilities in order to continue their research.
 Post-Master’s Research Students and Doctoral Research Students cannot register for classes or receive research instructions from the faculty.

 Q6-2 Can you tell me how to calculate the GPA written in the application requirements?

-The GPA calculation method can be found in the application guidelines.
+The GPA calculation method of Ritsumeikan University can be found in the Academic Handbook.

-Q6-3 What is the system like for taking courses?
+Q6-3 What is the Non-degree Graduate School student system like?

 Non-degree Graduate School student system：A system that allows students to earn credits for the subject if they take a class provided by Ritsumeikan University and meet certain requirements.